Garden Gnomes – a Study – Gnome Page

 He had to come up with an overall image of a gnome and as they had a reputation for being underground creatures, he may have tried to copy their style of clothing and who, coincidentally or not, often wore red hats.

-He made the gnomes from terracotta clay which he fired in a kiln to make them more durable.
+Griebel made the gnomes from terracotta clay which he fired in a kiln to make them more durable.
 He then painted them in the bright colours of the legends and his imagination.

 Their popularity led to several other manufacturers producing their own cloned versions of the gnome with different characteristics and painted in different colours.

-Griebel’s business continued to grow but he had to stop production when World War 2 broke out.
+His business continued to grow but he had to stop production when World War 2 broke out.
 After the defeat of the Nazis garden gnomes were banned but the ban didn’t last long and they were soon back on display.

 Griebel’s family still make them today and they are probably one of the last companies in Germany still making them, most production having moved to lower cost base countries such as China and Poland.